fnagel/t3extblog/Documentation/FAQ/Index.rst

 This function is expensive, so we don't add it to the standard template files.

-Detail-View (Show post)
+Detail-View (show post)
 ^^^^^^^^^^^^^^^^^^^^^^^

 Add prev/next-function
 """"""""""""""""""""""

-Link the previous / next article in the detais-view of a post.
+Link the previous / next article in the detail view of a post.
 The following lines will do the job, add them in Templates/Post/Show.html

 .. code-block:: xml